Seagull-Project-PHP-Framework/seagullframework-website/docs/Howto/PragmaticPatterns/FrontController.md

 ## Overview
 The front controller is responsible for
  * initialising the Seagull environment
- * intialising the Request object
+ * initialising the Request object
  * building a filter chain
  * and passing the request through the chain to its eventual target